Weaving a Story 2: oral stage: Motherhood and criticism of otaku

-During the rescue operation, Shinji seems to refuse to come back to reality and his pilot suit is forcibly ejected from the cockpit; the image is reminiscent of that of a miscarriage.
-Shinji also remembers his mother's smell, and swimming in a sea of amniotic fluid, he sees a flickering light in front of him.
+During the rescue operation, Shinji seems to refuse to come back to reality, and his pilot suit is forcibly ejected from the cockpit; the image is reminiscent of that of a miscarriage.
+Shinji also remembers his mother's smell, and he sees a flickering light in front of him while swimming in a sea of amniotic fluid.
 The light resembles an image of the outside world as seen through the eyes of a baby in the womb and the religious concept of the soul, which Nerv treats as a concrete entity.
 According to Oguro, the image of the mother's breast can be interpreted as a metaphor for Shinji going back in time, drinking his mother's milk, and resolving his fixation.
 Regressing to the oral stage allows Shinji to re-establish a trusting relationship with his mother, and thus to resolve his oral personality.
-He then hears a conversation between Gendo and Yui before his birth saying if they had a boy they would have called him Shinji, while if they had a girl they would have called her Rei; Yui repeats "Shinji ...
+He then hears a conversation between Gendo and Yui before his birth saying that if they had a boy they would have called him Shinji, while if they had a girl they would have called her Rei; Yui repeats "Shinji ...
 Rei".
 According to the official encyclopedia Evangelion Chronicle, the scene is key to the relationship between the two characters.
 According to the academic Taro Igarashi, this can be linked to the high compatibility Shinji shows with Rei in the series.
 Writer and researcher Fabio Bartoli connected Yui's phrase "Shinji ...
-Rei" to the shinjinrui (新人類), the young people who grew up in the 1970s who were perceived to be different from earlier generations; he thus described Evangelion as a gospel directed to the shinjirui.
+Rei" to the shinjinrui (新人類), the young people who grew up in the 1970s who were perceived to be different from earlier generations; he thus described Evangelion as a gospel directed to the shinjinrui.
 During the process, Shinji also hears his mother Yui saying: "Anywhere can be heaven if you have the desire to live".
 Writer and academic Mariana Ortega noted Yui repeats the same words in the finale of The End of Evangelion.
 The scene marks the boy's rebirth as a human being.
-Shinji chooses to return to real world and, touched by his mother's feelings, appears naked before Unit 01's lit-up core; the Evangelion Glossary and The New Yorker noted this image also resembles a childbirth.
-According to Anno, the scene with Misato, Rei and Asuka represents Shinji's mother voice asking Shinji if he wants to become one with her, but in the end his mother returns Shinji to Misato.
+Shinji chooses to return to the real world and, touched by his mother's feelings, appears naked before Unit 01's lit-up core; the Evangelion Glossary and The New Yorker noted this image also resembles a childbirth.
+Yui also says that only those who live can achieve happiness; Luka Perušić compared this to Søren Kierkegaard's philosophy, according to which human beings are crucified between the finite and the infinite, and "in the uncertain possibility lies the potency for freedom".